kith-kith/ai-excel-chatbot/README.md

 An intelligent and interactive web-based chatbot that allows users to upload Excel or CSV files and ask natural language questions about their data — all processed locally using lightweight AI models.

-This project was developed with the help of an **AI-assisted development workflow**, combining human creativity with intelligent guidance tools to design, refine, and optimize each part of the system.
-It represents a balanced collaboration between **human logic** and **AI precision**.
+This project initially began as part of an internship assignment but was redesigned, expanded, and completed independently based on my personal interest and curiosity in AI-powered data interaction.
+What started as a small task evolved into a full-fledged, functional chatbot system — designed, refined, and tested with attention to both usability and intelligence.

+Developed through an AI-assisted development workflow, this project represents a balanced collaboration between human creativity and AI precision.
+While the majority of the codebase was generated and iteratively refined with AI tools, the core logic design, testing, integration, and interface improvements were carried out manually by me.
+This approach reflects how AI can be used as a creative partner — not a replacement — in building meaningful technology.

-Built as a practical exploration of AI-driven data interaction, the chatbot integrates **Flask**, **Pandas**, and **Cohere embeddings** to deliver dynamic insights in a conversational, human-friendly interface.
+Built as a practical exploration of AI-driven data interaction, the chatbot integrates Flask, Pandas, and Cohere embeddings to deliver dynamic insights in a conversational, human-friendly interface.

+Through this project, I learned how AI assistance can accelerate technical problem-solving while allowing space for human intuition, design thinking, and innovation — making it both a learning milestone and a proud example of responsible AI collaboration in development.

 ---